 Act with strategy, thought, and care.

 Attendees are encouraged to devote extra time to digest information and formulate thoughts prior to sharing.
 Attendees should maintain mindfulness of the effects of all contributions.

 Zero Tolerance Policies

-In adherance with the BC Human Rights Code and Growing Room’s own intersectional feminist values, discriminatory, oppressive or harassing behaviours are not tolerated at any event or space within the Growing Room Festival.
+In adherence with the BC Human Rights Code and Growing Room’s own intersectional feminist values, discriminatory, oppressive or harassing behaviours are not tolerated at any event or space within the Growing Room festival.

-Growing Room has zero tolerance for discrimination of any form including but not limited to racism, sexism, homophobia, biphobia, transphobia, misoygyny, transmisogyning, biphobia, fatphobia, ableism, audism, ageism, classism, Islamophobia, anti-Blackness, anti-Semitism, anti-sex worker rhetoric or bigotry of any kind.
+Growing Room has zero tolerance for discrimination of any form including but not limited to racism, sexism, homophobia, biphobia, transphobia, misogyny, transmisogyny, fatphobia, ableism, audism, ageism, classism, Islamophobia, anti-Blackness, anti-Semitism, anti-sex worker rhetoric or bigotry of any kind.
 Discrimination may appear in the form of, but is not limited to

 - Verbal or written slurs

 - Exclusion or denial of entry based on identity

 - Cultural appropriation or mockery of sacred traditions

 Growing Room has zero tolerance for harassment of any kind.
 This includes but is not limited to